Best-selling cars 2024: The UK's most popular models of the year

 In his review of the Puma, Jeremy Clarkson said he loved the washable boot (known as the “megabox”) and noted that the feature seemed to be designed by “an actual person who leads an actual life”.

-The Puma’s positive reception by critics and public alike helped convince Ford of Europe to put all its resources into SUVs and electrified cars; as a result the Fiesta supermini has been discontinued while the new pure-electric Puma Gen-E is on the way, too.
+The Puma’s positive reception by critics and public alike helped convince Ford of Europe to discontinue the Fiesta and plough ahead with the new pure-electric Puma Gen-E, to add to the electric line-up alongside the Mustang Mach-E, new Capri and new Explorer.
 Quite the changing of the guard.

 The current Kia Sportage family SUV was relaunched in 2022, getting a new chassis and engine line-up along with more modern styling.
 The interior quality is excellent and the combined 12.3in digital displays give the interior a technologically-advanced look.